Massive-Wiki/massive-wiki/Ideas and Concerns.md

 ## Link Syntax

-MaSVF uses double square brackets for links internal to the wiki, but there are subtle concerns about the syntax.
+Massive uses double square brackets for links internal to the wiki, but there are subtle concerns about the syntax.

 - intra-page anchors / headers
-- converting page names with non-URL-safe characters to URLs in a way that's deterministic and compatible across the MaSVF ecosystem
+- converting page names with non-URL-safe characters to URLs in a way that's deterministic and compatible across the Massive ecosystem
 - rewriting links when page names change